aaombe/cpp_folder/README.md

 # cpp_folder

-# Guess The Number

-Try to guess the number between 1 and 1000
+Try to guess the number between 1 and 20

 # How this works?